isaacward1/isaacward1/README.md

 <h1> Waddup :wave:, I'm Isaac! 😎 </h1>
 i use this space to log some of the cool stuff im doing.
-Repos are updated once in a blue moon (never)
+Repos are updated once a century

 <br><br>